Open Call Submissions

 The Air and Nothingness Press is interested only in publishing works created by the individual, creative efforts of human authors.

-We are not completely opposed to the use of AI as a tool to develop art or writing, rather we are opposed to the use of it in place of art or writing.
+We are completely opposed to the use of AI as a tool to develop art or writing, to the use of it in place of art or writing.
 If you "wrote" a story by supplying an AI with a prompt, we are not interested.

 Stories by authors who have employed any AI text-generation software, apps, services, or any other computer-assisted service or program in the writing of their submissions, including plot generators, human-machine "collaboration," titling, outlining, or any other form of computer driven influence on their creative process other than spelling and grammar checking will not be considered.